PtPrashantTripathi/sweph-wasm/README.md

 );
 ```

-## Contributing
+## 🤝 Contributing

-Contributions are welcome!
-Please read our contributing guidelines and submit
+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md)
-pull requests to our repository.
+for details.

 ## License